Simona Kossak (film): Production

 The film was supported by Polish Film Institute in May 2022.
 It was co-financed by Balapolis, Polish Film Institute and Warsaw Documentary Film Studio.
 In October, 2023, it was reported that Sandra Drzymalska would star as Simona Kossak Also was cast Jakub Gierszał, Agata Kulesza, Borys Szyc, Olga Bołądź, Dariusz Chojnacki and Marta Stalmierska.
 Principal photography began in fall 2023 in Podlaskie Voivodeship, and wrapped on November.

 Awards and nominations

-At the 2024 Gdynia Film Festival, Simona Kossak was selected for Golden Lions.
+At the 2024 Polish Film Festival, Simona Kossak was selected for Golden Lions.